-The following sites can give you a good idea of the value of a property:
+The following sites can give you an idea of the value of a property:

 Sociedad de Tasacion This company certifies all appraisals done.
 Their site has the current price-per-square-meter of new properties sold in all the cities of Spain, as well as the change in price from the prior year.

-idealista.com This large post-your-own-property site has begun to branch out beyond Madrid and Barcelona.
-Their reports gives detailed stats on used properties in these two cities.
+idealista.com This large post-your-own-property site offers reports with detailed stats on used properties.

-Cambalache Another large listing of used properties for sale.
-No reports, but a good place to get an idea of prices.
+Fotocasa Another large listing of used properties for sale.

-For a detailed analysis of the property's value, you should hire an appraiser.
-They will charge you roughly 300 euros (depending on the value of the property).
-The appraiser uses two approaches to calculating the value of a property.
+An appraisal will cost roughly 300 euros (depending on the value of the property).
+The appraiser uses two approaches to calculating the value of a property:

 - They will measure the property to draw up a floor plan and calculate the square meters, then multiply this by the value per square meters in the area.
 This value then gets adjusted by a number of factors, such as whether the house can be moved into right away or needs renovation.

 - They will find similar properties that have been sold in the area recently.